 3 Minute Wonder

-Presentations are scored by the judges, each giving individual marks out of 10, which are then added up to give the participant’s total score.
+Pitches are scored by the judges, each giving individual marks out of 10, which are then added up to give the participant’s total score.
 Points are awarded for the ability of the researcher to communicate their work to the non-specialist audience.

 The highest scorer is awarded a cash-prize of £250, with second place receiving £100.
 If the scores are tied at the end of the competition, the audience votes to decide the winner.

 You can show your support for our 10 finalists at the 3 Minute Wonder live final on Thursday 5 May.
 The event is taking place at the Royal Institution, 6-8.30pm.
 Places are limited.
 Reserve your place as soon as possible to avoid disappointment